 Your filing or payment address may have changed from prior years.
-If you are using an IRS-provided envelope, use only the labels and envelope provided with this tax package.
-Do not send Form 941 or any payments to the Social Security Administration (SSA).
+If you are using an IRS-provided CAUTION envelope, use only the labels and envelope provided with the tax package.
+Do not send Form 941 or any payments to the SSA.